 ABOUT JOHN BROOKS RECOVERY CENTER

-The overall mission of the non-profit John Brooks Recovery Center (JBRC) is to provide substance abuse treatment services to New Jersey residents.
-Its secondary focus is to provide resources and preventive education to lower heroin overdoses throughout the local homeless community.
-Each of its four locations is within walking distance of the Atlantic City Boardwalk and oceanfront.
-This review focuses on its 90-bed long-term residential men’s facility located on Pacific Avenue.
+The John Brooks Recovery Center (JBRC) is a non-profit organization dedicated to providing substance abuse treatment services to residents of New Jersey.
+Additionally, it aims to reduce heroin overdoses within the local homeless community through resources and preventive education.
+JBRC has four locations near the Atlantic City Boardwalk and oceanfront.
+This review focuses on its long-term residential men’s facility, which has a capacity of 90 beds and is located on Pacific Avenue.

 TREATMENT & ASSESSMENT